jordanclarkedev/bitdicebot/README.md

 `! r 2  / comment` Anything after the slash will be included as a comment.

 `! resist 2d6` Works as you'd expect.
-So long as there's one integer outside of a comment, it'll work.
-The 'r' in 'resist' triggers a resistance roll.

 ### Tutorial Commands.